ZachBray/simple-binary-encoding-wiki/Java-OTF-User-Guide.md

 ## Getting Started

 Before messages can be decoded it is necessary to retrieve the IR for the schema describing the messages and types.
-This can be down by reading the encoded IR into a `ByteBuffer` and then decoding it using the provided `IrDecoder`.
+This can be done by reading the encoded IR into a `ByteBuffer` and then decoding it using the provided `IrDecoder`.

 ```java
     private static IntermediateRepresentation decodeIr(final ByteBuffer buffer)